owentechnologist/zewtopia_wrkshop_scripts/ticket_sales_time_series.md

 TS.MRANGE - + AGGREGATION SUM 2628288000 FILTER data=tickets attraction!=(entrance) GROUPBY isfree REDUCE SUM
 ```

-* How would you query the time-series to uncover which of the attractions sells the most tickets on average in each week?
+* How would you query the time-series to uncover which of the attractions sells the most tickets near the beginning of each month?
+And what about near the end of each month?

 [link_to_documentation_for_redis_time_series](https://redis.io/commands/?group=timeseries)